Skip to content

 Let's take a closer look at each step:

-1. First, we need to combine the streamed chunks of the first message.
-Since they were streamed, they need to be re-assembled into a single message.
-After collecting partial responses in streamed_text, join them into a single string called complete_first_answer.
+1. Combine the streamed chunks of the first message - since the message is streamed in chunks, you must re-assemble them into a single message.
+After collecting partial responses in streamed_text, join them into a single string called complete_first_answer:

 # Combine the partial chunks into one string